wpeventmanager/wp-event-manager/readme.txt

 6. Event Listing - Box Layout

-7. Frontend - Event Dashboard.
+7. Frontend - Event Dashboard

-8. Backend - Event Dashboard.
+8. Backend - Event Dashboard

-9. Add Added Event From Backend - Admin Panel.
+9. Add Added Event From Backend - Admin Panel

-10. Add Event Type From Backend - Admin Panel.
+10. Add Event Type From Backend - Admin Panel

-11. Add Event Category From Backend - Admin Panel.
+11. Add Event Category From Backend - Admin Panel

-12. Event Listing Settings From Backend - Admin Panel.
+12. Event Listing Settings From Backend - Admin Panel

-13. Event Submission Settings From Backend - Admin Panel.
+13. Event Submission Settings From Backend - Admin Panel

-14. Event Page Settings From Backend - Admin Panel.
+14. Event Page Settings From Backend - Admin Panel

 == Changelog ==

 = [3.1.44] 12-07-2024 =

-Fixed : The Error Message Displayed On The Sign-Out Page Is Removed.
-Fixed : Now Multiple Logos Can Be Saved In The Venue And Organizer Section.
-Fixed : Security Issue Of WP Events Manager Is Resolved.
+Fixed : The Error Message Displayed On The Sign-Out Page Is Removed Fixed : Now Multiple Logos Can Be Saved In The Venue And Organizer Section Fixed : Security Issue Of WP Events Manager Is Resolved

 = [3.1.43] 22-02-2024 =

-Fixed : Url Type Value Is Now Shown On The Organizer Details Page.
-Fixed : Orgnaizer And Venue Section Image Is Missing.
-Fixed : Venue Shortcode And Details Are Added To The Shortcode Menu Fixed : Youtube Videos On Gutenberg Blocks Are Now Working Properly.
-Fixed : The Security Issue Faced While Updating Events Has Been Resolved.
+Fixed : Url Type Value Is Now Shown On The Organizer Details Page Fixed : Orgnaizer And Venue Section Image Is Missing Fixed : Venue Shortcode And Details Are Added To The Shortcode Menu Fixed : Youtube Videos On Gutenberg Blocks Are Now Working Properly Fixed : The Security Issue Faced While Updating Events Has Been Resolved

 = [3.1.42] 07-02-2024 =

-Fixed : The Organizer Logo Can Now Be Saved In The Backend.
-Fixed : In Organizer, Id Field Is Available In The Backend.
-Fixed : The Issue Of Image Removal After Deleting An Event Is Resolved.
-Fixed : Visual Composer Added Events Listing Shortcodes.
-Fixed : Security Issue Fixed And Improved.
+Fixed : The Organizer Logo Can Now Be Saved In The Backend Fixed : In Organizer, Id Field Is Available In The Backend Fixed : The Issue Of Image Removal After Deleting An Event Is Resolved Fixed : Visual Composer Added Events Listing Shortcodes Fixed : Security Issue Fixed And Improved
-Added : The Events Country Field Can Now Be Hidden With A Snippet Code.
-Added : Event List View Is Now Available In Elementor.
+Added : The Events Country Field Can Now Be Hidden With A Snippet Code Added : Event List View Is Now Available In Elementor

 = [3.1.41] 29-12-2023 =

-Fixed: Pagination Issue On Past Event Listing Page.
+Fixed: Pagination Issue On Past Event Listing Page
-Fixed: Remove Deleted Field From Elementor Single Event Field Widget.
+Fixed: Remove Deleted Field From Elementor Single Event Field Widget
-Fixed: Security Issue With Version 3.1.40 Is Resolved Now.
+Fixed: Security Issue With Version 3.1.40 Is Resolved Now

 = [3.1.40] 05-12-2023 =

-Fixed: The Event summary Shortcode Is Now Working Properly.
+Fixed: The Event summary Shortcode Is Now Working Properly
-Fixed: The Order By Name Attribute Is Now Working Properly.
+Fixed: The Order By Name Attribute Is Now Working Properly
-Fixed: The Problem Of Adding An Organizer Is Now Resolved.
-= [3.1.39] 24-10-2023 =
+Fixed: The Problem Of Adding An Organizer Is Now Resolved = [3.1.39] 24-10-2023 =

-Fixed : The Availability Issue Of The Field Editor Option Is Resolved.
-Fixed : Hook Would Be Used To Validate Additional Fields.
-Fixed : Event Banner Missing On Single Event Page.
+Fixed : The Availability Issue Of The Field Editor Option Is Resolved Fixed : Hook Would Be Used To Validate Additional Fields Fixed : Event Banner Missing On Single Event Page

 = [3.1.38] 20-08-2023 =

-Fixed : Apostrophes Issue With Custom Field Names Is Fixed.
-Fixed : WP Editor Field Is Now Showing Default Placeholder.
-Fixed : Registration Email, Url Field With Updated Value Can Now Be Displayed.
+Fixed : Apostrophes Issue With Custom Field Names Is Fixed Fixed : WP Editor Field Is Now Showing Default Placeholder Fixed : Registration Email, Url Field With Updated Value Can Now Be Displayed

 = [3.1.37.1] 14-08-2023 =

-Fixed: Plugin Is Tested With The Latest Wordpress Version And Removed Compatibility Issues With It.
+Fixed: Plugin Is Tested With The Latest Wordpress Version And Removed Compatibility Issues With It
-Fixed: The  My Registration Email/Url Is Fixed In WP Event Manager.
+Fixed: The  My Registration Email/Url Is Fixed In WP Event Manager

 = [3.1.37] 07-08-2023 =

-Fixed: The Appearance Of The Deleted Event Field In The Field Editor Is Fixed.
+Fixed: The Appearance Of The Deleted Event Field In The Field Editor Is Fixed
-Fixed: Space Issue Between The Date And Time Separator Is Resolved.
+Fixed: Space Issue Between The Date And Time Separator Is Resolved
-Fixed: Users Are Now Able To Select Values From Dropdown.
+Fixed: Users Are Now Able To Select Values From Dropdown
-Added: A New Feature Added In The Event Layout Type Shortcode.
+Added: A New Feature Added In The Event Layout Type Shortcode

 = [3.1.36] 30-06-2023 =

-Fixed : Validate Number Field For Decimal Value.
+Fixed : Validate Number Field For Decimal Value
-Fixed : Calendar Design Issue With Core Plugin.
+Fixed : Calendar Design Issue With Core Plugin
-Added : Email Field Type Added In The Field Editor.
+Added : Email Field Type Added In The Field Editor

 = [3.1.35] 23-06-2023 =

-Fixed : Repetition Of Events Titles In The Post_meta Table Is Now Resolved.
-Fixed : The Problem With The Past Events Display In The Widget Is Fixed.
-Fixed : The Issue Of Improper Email In The Registration Database Is Resolved.
+Fixed : Repetition Of Events Titles In The Post_meta Table Is Now Resolved Fixed : The Problem With The Past Events Display In The Widget Is Fixed Fixed : The Issue Of Improper Email In The Registration Database Is Resolved

 = [3.1.34] 18-05-2023 =

-Fixed - Events Ticket Price Is Displayed On The Event Details Page Even After Changing The Event Ticket Type From Paid To Free.
+Fixed - Events Ticket Price Is Displayed On The Event Details Page Even After Changing The Event Ticket Type From Paid To Free
-Fixed - Price And Ticket Icons Should Be Displayed In A Horizontal Line.
-Fixed - Event Ticket Numbering Issue While Creating Added Tickets For An Event.
+Fixed - Price And Ticket Icons Should Be Displayed In A Horizontal Line Fixed - Event Ticket Numbering Issue While Creating Added Tickets For An Event

 = [3.1.33] 07-11-2022 =

-Fixed - Events Language Translation Issues.
+Fixed - Events Language Translation Issues
-Fixed - Featured Event Search Issue On The Event Listing Page.
-Fixed - Single Event Venue And Organizer Issue With Elementor.
-Fixed - Priority Values Issue In The Event Field Editor On The Admin Side.
-Fixed - Issue With Event Listing Shortcode Attributes.
-Removed - Removed Unwanted Files From The Event Manager.
-Fixed - Issue Of Spelling Mistakes And Security Fixes.
-Fixed - Setting The Issue Of Expired Events On The Event Listing Page.
+Fixed - Featured Event Search Issue On The Event Listing Page Fixed - Single Event Venue And Organizer Issue With Elementor Fixed - Priority Values Issue In The Event Field Editor On The Admin Side Fixed - Issue With Event Listing Shortcode Attributes Removed - Removed Unwanted Files From The Event Manager Fixed - Issue Of Spelling Mistakes And Security Fixes Fixed - Setting The Issue Of Expired Events On The Event Listing Page

 = [3.1.32] 12-09-2022 =

-Fixed - Event Manager Security Issues.
+Fixed - Event Manager Security Issues
-Fixed - Event Details Page End Date Issue.
+Fixed - Event Details Page End Date Issue
-Fixed - Event Organizer Ditelse Visibility Issue.
+Fixed - Event Organizer Ditelse Visibility Issue

 = [3.1.31] 22-08-2022 =

-Fixed - Email Id Field In Evenst Registration Form.
-Fixed - Location Issue On Events Details Page When Selected Online Event.
-Fixed - The End Date Of An Events In The Event Calendar.
-Fixed - Issue With Sell Tickets Display.
+Fixed - Email Id Field In Evenst Registration Form Fixed - Location Issue On Events Details Page When Selected Online Event Fixed - The End Date Of An Events In The Event Calendar Fixed - Issue With Sell Tickets Display

 = [3.1.30] 04-07-2022 =

-Fixed - Selected Datetime Shortcode And Event Location Issue.
-Fixed - Event Dashboard Setting Issue.
+Fixed - Selected Datetime Shortcode And Event Location Issue Fixed - Event Dashboard Setting Issue
-Fixed - Some Js And Css Tweaks For Event Calendar.
-Fixed - Elementor Shows Html Code With Event Manager.
-Tweak - Event Listing Compatibility With Event Calendar.
+Fixed - Some Js And Css Tweaks For Event Calendar Fixed - Elementor Shows Html Code With Event Manager Tweak - Event Listing Compatibility With Event Calendar

 = [3.1.29] 22-06-2022 =

-Fixed - WP Event Manager Reinstallation Issue.
+Fixed - WP Event Manager Reinstallation Issue
-Fixed - Events Listing Page Issue In Event Calendar.
-Fixed - Past Events Listing Pagination Issue.
+Fixed - Events Listing Page Issue In Event Calendar Fixed - Past Events Listing Pagination Issue
-Fixed - Single Event Details Page Issue.
+Fixed - Single Event Details Page Issue
-Fixed - Event Date Issue At The Backend.
+Fixed - Event Date Issue At The Backend

 = [3.1.28] 14-06-2022 =